hyperledger-archives/ursa-rfcs/enclave-interface/README.md

 It is very important not to expose the details of the implementation through the API itself: it gets very messy, very quickly to try to accommodate all the small details of each potential implementation in a generic API.
-Instead, it is preferable to protide attestation commands that return provider-specific information which can be verified out-of-band.
+Instead, it is preferable to provide attestation commands that return provider-specific information which can be verified out-of-band.

 ## Why can't we just invisibly use the encalve we find on our system?